From Scratch No-Rise Pizza

 Makes 1 - 16" pizza.
 Total time takes approximately 1 hour including prep and baking time.

-I should warn you from the start, this recipe includes homemade crust and marinara, so of course feel free to trade in your own store-bought versions.
+I should warn you from the start, this recipe includes homemade crust and marinara, so of course, feel free to trade in your own store-bought versions.
 However, in the spirit of trying new things, I urge you to give the entire recipe a try from start to finish.
-I think you will be amazed with the results and how easy it actually is!
+I think you will be amazed by the results and how easy it actually is!

 3 tbsp olive oil

 2 large garlic cloves or 2 tbsp of diced or crushed garlic